-Cardiff & Vale of Glamorgan University Health Board

-The health board should share patient feedback:

-- About patient satisfaction with their clinical experiences (but also note comments around cancelled operations and treatment time scales). - About highly positive inpatient experiences - that patients felt involved in decisions made around their care during their first appointments - that healthcare professionals fully explained conditions to patients in a way they could understand.

-The health board should consider:

-- patient feedback around follow-up appointments not taking place on time - the views of some patients who felt that first appointments and follow-up appointments were

-Community-led services

-To support timely access to follow-up reviews, the University Health Board has increased capacity in the community setting for follow-up clinics in the specialties of AMD, Glaucoma and diabetic Retinopathy.

-In relation to patient feedback about follow-up appointment delays and the introduction of the new All Wales Eye-care Measures, the University Health Board has introduced a robust data management system to identify patients due to been seen and priorities their appointment in line with their risk rating.
+Caudiff 9 Vala of Clausewaan University Uselth Decud Cardiff & Vale of Glamorgan University Health Board Progress reported by the health board Community-led services To support timely access to follow-up reviews, the University Health Board has increased capacity in the community setting for follow-up clinics in the specialties of AMD, Glaucoma and diabetic Retinopathy.
+New ways of working In relation to patient feedback about follow-up appointment dela and the introduction of the new All Wales Eye-care Measures, th University Health Board has introduced a robust data managem system to identify patients due to been seen and priorities their appointment in line with their risk rating.
+Digital Communication A fully automated booking and text reminder service is in place for a supervised booking and text reminder service is in place for new patients and text reminders are in place for follow-up patients.

-Digital Communication

-A fully automated booking and text reminder service is in place for new patients and text reminders are in place for follow-up patients.
 A review of this service has shown an improvement in attendances and better utilisation of appointment slots.

-Learning from concerns and service user engagement

-- subject to unnecessary delays and that this resulted is some dissatisfaction with the appointment booking process and waiting times - the views of some patients who felt that they were not involved in decisions during their follow-up appointments
+Learning from concerns and service user engagement subject to unnecessary delays and that this resulted is some dissatisfaction with the appointment booking process and waiting times the views of some patients who felt that they were not involved in decisions during their follow-up appointments c all patients are treated sympathetically.